11 Apps to Manage Your Mobile Workforce

 As you can see, allGeo has a field service app for nearly every mobile employee management tool that you can think of.
 Unfortunately, none of these come with internal communication features.

-It does have some HR functionality.
+It does have some HR and HCM functionality.
 The apps can integrate with payroll tools like QuickBooks and Paychex.
 But it’s somewhat limited in terms of what you can accomplish with this.

 Another downside of allGeo is the fact that all of these apps are separate from each other.
 So if you want multiple features, you’ll have to use more than one app.
 This can get messy and confusing.